jh3nd3rs0n/argmatey/README.md

 ## Features

-**Extended class with annotated methods to define and receive results from parsing.** The following is an example:
+**Extended class with triggerable event methods before, during, and after parsing.** The following is an example:

 ```java